 Why Pick Palisades Zoysia Grass for Your Next Lawn Project?

-For 2017, we also sell Emerald Zoysia grass, which has a beautiful dark-green color and a dense, fine-bladed appearance.
-Either variety of Zoysia grass will make your lawn the best in your neighborhood.
+We also sell Cavalier Zoysia grass and Emerald Zoysia grass, which combine shade tolerance with a beautiful dark-green color and a dense, fine-bladed appearance.
+Any variety of Zoysia grass will make your lawn the best in your neighborhood.

 Here we are in our plot of Palisades Zoysia grass.
-Palisades is the only Zoysia that we carry for the time being.
 We’re looking at getting some of the thinner bladed Zoysia grass, but Palisades is the thicker bladed Zoysia.
-(Note: we now carry the thinner-bladed Emerald Zoysia grass.)
+(Note: we now carry the thinner-bladed Emerald Zoysia grass and the Cavalier Zoysia grass.)
 There are probably 30 different kinds of Zoysia.
 But there’s basically two families.
 There’s the thinner blade family and the thicker blade family.

 Why Pick Palisades Zoysia Grass?

 The Palisades Zoysia grass seems to do real well with homeowners.
-The thing about the Zoysia here is that when people pull up to our office here we’ve got all these plots of grass out here.
-And whether it’s because it’s the most aesthetically pleasing or it just looks different I have to say that Palisades Zoysia grass plot is usually the first one that they walk over to.
-It’s, I don’t know probably the one everyone would drive away with if it wasn’t as expensive as it is.
+The thing about the Palisades Zoysia is that when people pull up to our office, that’s the plot of grass they check out first.
+I’m not sure whether it’s because it’s the most aesthetically pleasing or it just looks different, but I have to say that the Palisades Zoysia grass plot is usually the first one that they walk over to.
+It’s probably the one everyone would drive away with if it wasn’t more expensive than the St. Augustine grasses.

-It is more expensive than some of the other grasses out here too.
 So I guess that’s really the only drawback to the Zoysia grass that I see.
-People who move from the more Northern states.
-The more temperate climates and whatnot I guess they like the Zoysia grass because it’s growing habit looks more like they’re used to.
-As opposed to having runners and things like the Bermuda grasses and what not it grows straight up and I guess the coarseness and density and everything look a lot more like those grasses.
+People who move to Texas from the more Northern states like the Zoysia grasses because its growing habit looks more like they’re used to.
+Instead of having runners like the Bermuda grasses, it grows straight up.
+I guess the coarseness and density and everything look a lot more like those cool-season grasses like Kentucky Bluegrass and fescue.

 Palisades Zoysia Has Good Traffic Tolerance

 The Palisades Zoysia grass has really good traffic tolerance.
-I think it’s probably mainly due to the fact that it’s so dense.
-It’s not something that they use out on sports fields cause it grows real slowly.
-So if divots and stuff are taking out of it or cleat marks, it’s going to grow back slowly.
-But it’s got the same look and what not or closer look to the Bermuda grasses but again it’s got that good traffic tolerance, as well as drought tolerance.
+I think it’s mainly due to the fact that it’s so dense.
+It’s not something that they use out on sports fields because it grows real slowly.
+So if divots are taken out of it, the Zoysia grass is going to grow back slowly.

 Palisades Zoysia Grass May Not Need to be Mowed as Frequently

-One thing that should be noted about Palisades Zoysia and all Zoysia’s but Palisades in particular here that we have is that it’s got a really slow growth habit.
-So whereas you’re talking about mowing a lot of these grasses, we recommend mowing grass twice a week to make them look their best.
-It wouldn’t hurt to mow the Zoysia twice a week but you certainly can get by with once every seven days.
-I’ve got all these grasses planted out here side by side.
-And the Zoysia certainly grows slower than the rest of them.
+One thing that should be noted about Palisades Zoysia and all Zoysias that we have is that it’s got a really slow growth habit.
+So we recommend mowing grass twice a week to make them look their best.
+It wouldn’t hurt to mow the Zoysia twice a week, but you certainly can get by with once every seven days.
+I’ve got all these grasses planted out here side by side in our sample plots at the office.
+The Zoysia certainly grows slower than the rest of them.

 Watering and Fertilization Requirements Are Similar

-Houston Grass South Sells the Best Grass Sod in Houston
+Houston Grass Sells the Best Grass Sod in Houston

-At Houston Grass South, we deliver the best grass sod at the most competitive prices in the Houston area.
-Our grass sod comes from our family farm in Bay City, TX, where we’ve been growing the highest quality grass since 1981.
+At Houston Grass, we deliver the best grass sod direct from our family farm to your home at the most competitive prices in the Houston area.
 For more information, please call us at 281-431-7441 or use our contact form to ask a question or receive a quote.
-Spring is a great time to complete your sod project so call us today!
+Anytime is a great time to complete your grass sod project so call us today!